w3f/Grants-Program/applications/mobile-polka.md

 - **Block Information**: Show block information in detail.
 The information includes but not limited to block id, timestamp, hash, parent hash, state root, extrinsics root, extrinsics count, events count, and runtime.
 - **Block Height**: Show the height of each block, aiding users in tracking the blockchain's structural integrity.
 - **Block Extrinsics**: Highlight the blocks with the Extrinsics Module and Call, offering insights into extrinsics variability.
-- **Block Events**: Highlight the blocks with the Events list, offering insights into the each event.
+- **Block Events**: Highlight the blocks with the Events list, offering insights into each event.
 - **Block History**: Provide a historical record of blocks, enabling users to analyze the blockchain's evolution over time.

 ##### Transaction Analysis: